 EX> Given a small, synthetic dataset about the attributes of stolen cars, predict if a particular car will be stolen - based on its attributes.

-create table stolen_cars(
+create table stolen_cars(Table created.

 id varchar2(2),